-We told you last summer about the R22 phase out and with cooling season approaching, Atmostemp Service Experts wanted to remind you of your courses of action.
+Last summer we told you about the R22 phase out and with summer approaching, Atmostemp Service Experts wanted to remind you of your courses of action.

-If you have an air conditioning system installed before 2010, it probably uses R22 refrigerant, which is what makes the air coming from your air conditioner cool and pleasant.
+If you have an air conditioning system installed prior to 2010, it probably uses R22 refrigerant, which is what makes the air coming from your air conditioner cool and comfortable.
 The EPA began phasing out R22 refrigerant in recent years because it was contributing to the depletion of the Earth’s ozone layer.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

 If your air conditioner was produced after January 2010, the R22 refrigerant phase-out probably won’t apply to you.
-However, if your air conditioning system was manufactured before January 2010, you have a couple options:
+However, if your AC equipment was made before January 2010, you have a couple options:

-2) Call an expert to replace the parts in your current air conditioning system to help make it compatible with approved air conditioner refrigerant.
-Keep in mind, this is not recommended because it could void your warranty(ies).
+2) Call an expert to replace the parts in your current air conditioning system to help make it compatible with approved AC refrigerant.
+However, this is not recommended because it could void your warranty(ies).

 3) Continue to use recycled R22 until 2020.